marceloqla/ContractionWavePy/README.md

 **Important:** type: *"cd "* before the extracted program folder full path for accessing this folder on the *“Anaconda Prompt”*.

-**FAQ**

-**Q:** I've been getting: "python: can't open file "ContractionWave.py':[Errno 2]: No such file or directory"

-**A:** Check that you are in the correct directory for running the program.
-Remember to
-type:
-*"cd "*
-before the extracted program folder full path for accessing this folder on Anaconda Prompt.

 **Step 5: Install all dependencies for ContractionWave using Anaconda**

-**Important:** make sure you have a stable internet connection.
+**Important: should only be executed once.** Make sure you have a stable internet connection.

-ContractionWave dependecies be easily install by typing the following command on the previously opened Anaconda Prompt window:
+ContractionWave dependecies be easily installed by typing the following command:

-**Mac-OS:**
 >conda env create -f ContractionWavePy-mac.yml
 Press “Enter” to start the installation.

-Wait until all installations are concluded (it might take some time – 10 to 40 minutes)
+Wait until all installations are concluded (it might take some time – 5 to 30 minutes)

-#### **III- Executing ContractionWave (Should executed every time to open CW)**

-**Step 6: Executing ContractionWave**
+**Step 6: Step 6: Activating Anaconda to execute ContractionWave**

-1. Open the Anaconda Prompt as instructed in Step 3.

-2. Access the Extracted folder as instructed in section Step 4.
+**Important:** This step should be executed after typing the command on step 5 if you are doing it for the first time, or after the command on step 4, if you have already followed step 5 previously.

-3. Activate the Anaconda environment by typing on the previously opened Anaconda

-Type in the Anaconda Prompt the following command:
+Activate the Anaconda environment by typing the the following command:

 > conda activate ContractionWavePy
-And then press “Enter” to start the environment and then go to step 7.
+And then press “Enter” to start the environment activation.

 **Important:** You should be able to see **(base)** prefix on Terminal change to **(ContractionWavePy)**

-**Step 7: Run the ContractionWave program by typing on the previously opened Anaconda Prompt window**
+**Step 7: Run the ContractionWave software**

+ContractionWave software can be opened by typing the command:

 > python ContractionWave.py
 And then Press “Enter” to start the program.
-Wait until the ContractionWave window opens (it might take some time).
+Wait until the ContractionWave window opens (it might take some time: 1 to 5 minutes)

 **FAQ**

+**Q:** I've been getting: "python: can't open file "ContractionWave.py':[Errno 2]: No such file or directory"

+**A:** Check that you are in the correct directory for running the program.
+Remember to type:"cd " with a space before the extracted program folder full path for accessing this folder on “Terminal”.

 **Q:** ContractionWave is not opening, what can be done?

 **A:** If for any reasons ContractionWave does not open, try to remove the environment in the Anaconda Prompt

+Execute the instructions in **Step 3** and **Step 4** and then:

 > conda env remove -n ContractionWavePy
 Press “Enter” to remove the environment.